SteffenMoritz/Synthetic_Data_Challenge/README.md

 ## Background

-The HLG-MOS Synthetical Data Challenge was all about exploring different methods, algorithms, metrics and utilities to create synthetic data.
+The HLG-MOS Synthetical Data Challenge was all about exploring different methods, algorithms, metrics and utilities to create **synthetic data**.
 Synthetic Data could potentially be an interesting option for national statistical agencies to share data while maintaining public trust.

-In order to be beneficial for certain use cases (e.g. 'release data to the public', 'release to trusted researchers', 'usage in education') the synthetic data needs to conserve certain statistical properties of the data.
-Thus, the synthetic data needs to be similar to the original data, but at the same time it has to be different to preserve privacy.
+In order to be beneficial for certain **use cases** (e.g. 'release data to the public', 'release to trusted researchers', 'usage in education') the synthetic data needs to conserve certain statistical properties of the data.
+Thus, the synthetic data needs to be **similar** to the original data, but at the same time it has to be different to **preserve privacy**.

 There is a lot of active research done on synthetic data and new methods for generating and evaluating confidentiality of synthetic data are emerging.
 The HLG-MOS has created a [Synthetic Data Starter Guide](https://statswiki.unece.org/download/attachments/330367757/Synthetic%20Data%20for%20NSOs%20A%20starter%20guide.pdf?api=v2) to give national statistic offices an intro into this topic.